davidoff

 About Me

-My name’s Ben and I’m an editor who believes that the most memorable writing is built on a tender balance of technique and heart.Equipped with a Literary Studies degree from the University of Texas at Dallas, my background includes eight years freelance editing for a major genre-fiction imprint, as well as two years as a managing editor for a reputable hybrid publishing house.To date I’ve contributed my editorial expertise to nearly ninety books spanning adult fiction and nonfiction, coffee table books, YA and middle grade, and children’s picture books.
-I’ve worked with both independent and contracted authors and have an insider knowledge of the intricate manuscript-to-book journey, with all its challenges and rewards.As a professional I’m motivated by deadlines and driven by a commitment to excellence, and I find establishing meaningful relationships the greatest reward of all.I’m comfortable working with independent authors, publishers, and any other organization who needs help producing public-facing literature that is polished and successfully carries forth its vision.If you spy on me in my free time, you might find me sponging up another movie from my hopelessly long watchlist, buried in my headphones listening to music, playing on my drum kit or guitar, desperately seeking approval from my and my wife's cats, or dangerously reading while walking.
+My name’s Ben and I’m an editor who believes the most memorable writing is built on a tender balance of technique and heart.Equipped with a Literary Studies degree from the University of Texas at Dallas, my background includes nearly a decade freelance editing for a well-known science fiction and fantasy publisher, as well as two years as a managing editor for a reputable hybrid publishing house.I'm passionate about helping authors refine their manuscripts across a wide range of genres and subject areas.
+To date I’ve contributed my editorial expertise to nearly 90 books spanning adult, middle grade, and YA fiction, as well as adult nonfiction ranging anywhere from memoir, self-help, health, and metaphysics to history and personal finance.I've worked with both independent and contracted authors and have an insider knowledge of the intricate manuscript-to-book journey, with all its challenges and rewards.As a professional I’m motivated by deadlines and driven by a commitment to excellence, and I find establishing meaningful relationships the greatest reward of all.At the end of the day, I’m here to protect and enhance your voice as an author—that is, to listen to your needs, understand your vision, celebrate where our perspectives align, and honor where they take different directions.
+As veteran copyeditor and author Carol Fisher Saller reminds us, our everlasting goal is to help you produce writing that forges trust and connection between you and your readers—trust in your authority as author, and a connection built on the authenticity of your writing.I’m comfortable working with independent authors, publishers, and any other organization who needs help producing public-facing literature that is polished and successfully carries forth its vision.If you spy on me in my free time, you might find me sponging up another movie from my hopelessly long watchlist, buried in my headphones catching up on my hopelessly long music backlog, playing on my drums or guitar, bicycling and rollerblading, desperately seeking approval from my cats, or dangerously reading while walking.

 What I Offer

-I provide detail-oriented line editing, copyediting, proofreading, and final-page proofing—that is, early, mid-stage, and late-stage editing.
-During line editing, I might continue to make big-picture suggestions similar to those provided during a developmental edit, involving anything from character development to narrative arcs to the organization of your ideas and the clarity of your thesis.My process is collaborative and my goal is to always honor your voice as author.
+I provide conscientious line editing, copyediting, proofreading, and final-page proofing—that is, early, mid-stage, and late-stage editing.My process is collaborative and my goal is to always honor your voice as author.
 I work in Microsoft Word and visibly track all of my revisions on the page via the Track Changes feature.
-This means that you as author will always have the final say in terms of accepting, rejecting, or continuing to consider my suggestions.
-You will also find commentary or questions in the margins where I’ll be providing my editorial reasoning or drawing your attention to issues that need resolving.
+This means that you as author will always have the final say in terms of accepting, adapting, or rejecting my suggestions.
+You will also find commentary and author queries in the margins where I’ll be providing my editorial reasoning or drawing your attention to issues that need resolving.

 An example of just one of several possible segments to be found on a style sheet.
 (Excerpt from the Chicago Manual of Style, 18th edition.)

 My main editorial resources include the current Chicago Manual of Style and Merriam-Webster Unabridged and Collegiate, both of which have been standardized as editorial benchmarks in the publishing industry.
 I also keep on hand various other helpful guides, such as The Chicago Guide to Copyediting Fiction and The Copyeditor’s Handbook.
+Meanwhile, I find that the online Urban Dictionary can also come in handy at just the right moment, while Bryan A. Garner's Modern English Usage is an indispensible guide when I'm hand-wringing over any given matter of diction and idiom.

 Services Breakdown